-Anglers who catch, by pole and line, any one fish meeting the length requirements below may qualify for the Trophy Fish/Master Angler Awards Program.
-Anglers who catch three different species of trophy status are eligible for the Master Angler Award.
+After an angler submits their third different species of qualifying fish and it is approved, they are eligible to apply for the coveted Master Angler Award.
+Anglers will receive the Master Angler Award patch and sticker as well as the ability to print the Master Angler Award certificate.
 There is no time limit in which the three different species must be caught, but each catch must be documented and registered as a trophy fish with Kentucky Fish and Wildlife since the program began in 1987.
-Species counted toward a Master Angler Award may not be duplicated.